 Damage to the hair happens at a structural level when the cuticles covering the hair fibre are weakened therefore exposing the core of the hair and leaving it vulnerable to snapping.
 This is why damaged hair breaks easily, has split ends and lacks elasticity.

 You can check if you have dry or damaged hair by plucking one hair and stretching it: if it stretches by one third and then returns to the original length, the hair is healthy.
 If it doesn’t stretch or stretches just a little, the hair is likely damaged.
 If it stretches but does not return to the previous length, the hair is most likely to be dry.

 Exposing the hair to high levels of heat temporarily changes its structure, making it prone to permanent damage over time.
 Regularly using blow dryers, straighteners or curlers without any heat-protection products weakens the hair leaving it dull and prone to breakage.

-Excessive hair coloring, lightening or perming can damage the hair, especially when it’s not done professionally.
-If this is done too often or incorrectly, the hair becomes weaker and the color won’t last as long.
+Excessive hair colouring, lightening or perming can damage the hair, especially when it’s not done professionally.
+If this is done too often or incorrectly, the hair becomes weaker and the colour won’t last as long.